Kelcon86/NBA_HOF_Predictions/README.md

         ```rookies_df['3P%'] = rookies_df['3P%'].replace({'-':'0'})```

     *   The next step was filling in any NaNs.
-The majority of NaNs were found in the `Hall of Fame Class` column since if a player had not been inducted, they would not have a class year assoicated with them.
+The majority of NaNs were found in the `Hall of Fame Class` column since if a player had not been inducted, they would not have a class year associated with them.
 This was addressed by replacing and filling in these with the labels "Hall of Fame Member" and "Not Inducted".

     *   Lastly, using the pandas `.get_dummies()` function our `Hall of Fame Class` column was encoded to separate the "inducted" and "not_inducted" players into separate columns since the "inducted" column will be our target for our machine learning model.